matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 familiar to me?
 Is this something that I already know?
 Or does it look similar to something that I already know?
 Is it just a slight variation on something that I already know?
 That makes it easy, because I can say: "Oh, I get that.
-It is just like what I know, plus one little difference."
+That is just like what I know, plus one little difference."
 And so that makes it easy.

-There is a third characteristic of something being nearby in this kind of sense, which is actually much harder to make happen, and much more important, which is that the thing that you are doing is near your capabilities.
+There is a third characteristic of something being nearby in this kind of sense, which is actually much harder to make happen, and much more important, which is that the thing that you are doing is actually near your capabilities.

 You can have something installed.
 I could install something really complex, and not understand it, but it is nearby.
-It may even look exactly like something I know, but it may do something completely different.
+It may even look exactly like something I know, but may do something completely different.
 Again, that is going to make it hard.

 But most difficult are things that are complex, which means they are